 If an insurer offers you a lump sum payment, it’s essential to seek expert legal advice before accepting.
 A specialist workers compensation lawyer can evaluate the fairness of the offer and negotiate a higher settlement if necessary.

-The length of time you receive weekly workers compensation payments typically ranges from 13 weeks to five years.
+How long you receive stress related workers compensation payments depends on the severity of your condition and how it limits your ability to work.
+In general, your payments will last anywhere from 13 weeks to five years.
 During this time, your insurer will conduct regular reviews to assess the amount and your ongoing eligibility.

 After five years, payments generally end unless you have a percentage of Whole Person Impairment over 20%.
 The exact length of time you receive payments depends on your state, the severity of your condition, and your work capacity.